7 Types of Equipment You Should Always Rent, Never Buy (And the Math to Prove It)

 Call (435) 628-6663 for current compaction equipment rental rates.

-That's maybe 5-10 days per project, a few projects per year.
+Compaction happens at specific project phases — maybe 5-10 days per project, a few projects per year.
 At 20-30 days annually, rental is a fraction of ownership cost.

 5. Large Generators — Power You Rarely Need